everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2023.02.101407

+### Improvements
+ETD-664 [portfolios] Extension of the Staking widget to include the moment of taxation of rewards.
+ETD-685 [reports] Setting rules for US - TAX/Accounting Report.
+ETD-687 [reports] Add Taxation of Rewards to TAX Statement.
+ETD-762 [containers] Coinbase CSV - Transaction type LEARNING REWARD identify as EARN.
+ETD-780 [containers] Binance CSV - Spot statement distinguishes BUY / SELL.
+ETD-839 [pairs] Add new symbols 23/02.
+ETD-852 [reports] Accounting Report - very small amounts visible as 0.00.

+### Bug Fixes
+ETD-838 [portfolio] - Your FIAT Assets - transfer balances to new portfolio.
+ETD-840 [connectors] Kraken API - Download user staking history failed [EGeneral:Internal error].
+ETD-841 [containers] In some cases, the insert CSV file button in Chrome browser does not work.
+ETD-844 [container] Some failed transaction logs are not downloaded and return an error 500.
+ETD-845 [accountant] Looking for accountant don't return results.

 ## Version 2023.02.011522

 **This release completes the expansion of the Chart of Accounts to include tax practices.
 And we've added a new tab with a preview of pre-accounting.
 All known deficiencies of the accounting report for Pohoda have been resolved.
 And the process of selecting accounting software and export parameters has been improved.
 They are now considered stable.**